lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 1. Download Python

+   - If you are using a Linux distro with a package manager, consider installing the latest version of Python from it, as this will likely be better documented for troubleshooting.
+In this case, skip steps 1 and 2 once you have done so.
    - Python is not included by default in Windows or Mac, so it must be downloaded and installed from: https://www.python.org/downloads/
    - To check if you have Python installed, type `python --version` into a Command Prompt.
 If Python is installed correctly, this command should return the currently installed Python version.
    - Download the latest Python version that is supported by Django.
 We are currently using Django version 4.2, so Python version 3.11.6 is the latest supported version.